24 Hours of Le Mans: 2006–2013

 At the end of 2005, after five overall victories for the R8, and six to its V8 turbo engine, Audi took on a new challenge by introducing a diesel engined prototype known as the R10 TDI.
 Although not the first diesel to race, it was the first to win at Le Mans.
 This era saw other alternative fuel sources used, including bio-ethanol.
 At the same time, Peugeot decided to follow Audi's lead and pursue a diesel entry in 2007 with their 908 HDi FAP.
 In the 2008 race between the Audi R10 TDI and the Peugeot 908 HDi FAP, the Audi won by a margin of fewer than 10 minutes.
 For the 2009 24 Hours of Le Mans, Peugeot introduced a new energy-recovery system similar to the KERS used in Formula One.
 Aston Martin entered the LMP1 category, but still raced in GT1 with private teams.
 Audi returned with the new R15 TDI, but Peugeot prevailed in its first overall win since 1993.

 The 2010 running reaffirmed the race as a test of endurance and reliability.
 Peugeot chose overall speed in adjusting their cars and engines to adhere to the 2010 regulations, while Audi chose reliability.
 All four Peugeots had retired at the end of the race, three due to engine failure, while Audi finished 1–2–3.

 The 2011 and 2012 races were marred by a series of accidents.
 In 2011, the Audi driven by Allan McNish crashed heavily in the first hour, barrel rolling into a tire wall shortly after the Dunlop Bridge.
 At night, the defending race-winning Audi driven by Mike Rockenfeller crashed similarly between the Mulsanne and Indianapolis corners.
-Neither driver was injured, nor were any spectators.
+Neither driver was seriously injured, nor were any spectators.
 The third Audi entry was driven by Marcel Fässler, André Lotterer, and Benoît Tréluyer won the race.
 The 2012 race saw two factory Toyotas replace Peugeot, which had withdrawn earlier, but one flipped at Mulsanne Corner.
 Driver Anthony Davidson suffered two broken vertebrae but could exit the car himself.
-Shortly after sunset, the other Toyota retired with mechanical difficulties, giving Audi another victory.
+Shortly after sunset, the other Toyota retired with mechanical difficulties, leading to another Audi victory.

 In 2011, the race became the premier round of the Intercontinental Le Mans Cup, attempting to make a world championship for endurance racing again.
 In 2012, the race became the centerpiece of the FIA World Endurance Championship, the successor to the ILMC.
 The 2012 event was the first time the race was won by a hybrid electric vehicle, which was the Audi R18 e-tron quattro.